pydantic/logfire/README.md

 [![pypi](https://img.shields.io/pypi/v/logfire.svg)](https://pypi.python.org/pypi/logfire)
 [![license](https://img.shields.io/github/license/pydantic/logfire.svg)](https://github.com/pydantic/logfire/blob/main/LICENSE)

-Logging like you always hoped it would be.

 See the [documentation](https://docs.pydantic.dev/logfire/) for more information.

 **Feel free to report issues and ask any questions about Logfire in this repository!**

-This repo contains the Python SDK for `logfire` and documentation, the server application for recording and displaying data is closed source.
+This repo contains the Python SDK for `logfire` and documentation; the server application for recording and displaying data is closed source.

-## Setup
+## Using Logfire

-Install:
+This is a very brief overview of how to use Logfire, the [documentation](https://docs.pydantic.dev/logfire/) has much more detail.

+### Install

 ```bash
 pip install logfire
 ```
 [_(learn more)_](https://docs.pydantic.dev/logfire/guides/first_steps/#install)

-Authenticate:
+## Authenticate

 ```bash
 logfire auth
 ```
 [_(learn more)_](https://docs.pydantic.dev/logfire/guides/first_steps/#authentication)

-## Usage
+### Manual tracing

 Here's a simple manual tracing (aka logging) example: